Samolet Software Engineer Salary in Moscow Metro Area | RUB 2.6M-RUB 3.83M+ | Levels.fyi

 The median Software Engineer compensation in Moscow Metro Area package at Samolet totals RUB 3.83M per year.
-View the base salary, stock, and bonus breakdowns for Samolet's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Samolet's total compensation packages.
 Last updated: 10/2/2025

 Company